Pratap Chandra Lal

-Air Chief Marshal Pratap Chandra Lal, DFC (6 December 1916 – 13 August 1982) was the Chief of Air Staff (CAS) of the Indian Air Force during the Indo-Pakistan War of 1971.
+Air Chief Marshal Pratap Chandra Lal, DFC (6 December 1916 – 13 August 1982) was the Chief of Air Staff (CAS) of the Indian Air Force (IAF) during the Indo-Pakistani War of 1971.
 He served in the IAF from 1939 until his retirement in 1973.
-He was the CAS at the time of Operation Chengiz Khan, the preemptive strikes that were carried out by the Pakistan Air Force (PAF) that marked the formal initiation of hostilities of the Indo-Pakistani War of 1971.
+He was the CAS at the time of Operation Chengiz Khan, the preemptive strikes that were carried out by the Pakistan Air Force (PAF) that marked the formal initiation of hostilities of the war.

 Slated to study law in England, Lal instead joined the Air Force Volunteer Reserve at the outbreak of World War II.
-After serving as a navigation instructor, he trained as a pilot and joined the No. 7 Squadron IAF.
-He later commanded this squadron during the Burma Campaign and mentioned in dispatches as well as awarded the Distinguished Flying Cross.
-In 1945, he was absorbed into the permanent cadre of the Indian Air Force (IAF).
+After serving as a navigation instructor, he trained as a pilot and joined No. 7 Squadron IAF.
+He later commanded this squadron during the Burma Campaign and mentioned in dispatches as well as being awarded the Distinguished Flying Cross.
+In 1945, he was absorbed into the permanent cadre of the Indian Air Force.
 After the Partition of India in 1947, he served as the Director of Planning and Training at Air HQ.
 In 1949, he attended the RAF Staff College, Andover.
 He led the Air Force team which brought King Tribhuvan to safety in 1950.
 Lal served as the Military Secretary to the Cabinet from 1953 to 1956 in the rank of air commodore.
-He became the first Indian to break the sound barrier in 1954.
+He became the first Indian to break the sound barrier, in 1954.